 PSA: Not all diamonds come from the ground.
 If you’ve weighed your options and feel uncomfortable purchasing a mined diamond, don’t fret, you can still find the diamond of your dreams.
 It just might be created in a lab instead.
 Lab grown diamonds are real diamonds.
 Just like a mined diamond, a laboratory grown diamond is made from pure carbon and is strong enough to cut glass.

-What’s more, a lab grown diamond costs just a fraction of the price of mined diamonds and they’re 100% conflict-free and eco-friendly because they're not mined.
+What’s more, a lab grown diamond costs just a fraction of the price of mined diamonds and they’re 100% conflict-free and eco-friendly.

 Consider Diamond Alternatives